Props3D/dredd-lawgiver/libraries/README.md

-## Arduino Scripts and Libraries
+## Arduino Libraries
-There's a number of Arduino sketches to help you get up and running once you have your electronics ready to go and soldered up.

-Directories:
- 1. vr_module_cmd_training - Load this sketch to help train the VR module on the seven commands.
- 2. vr_module_set_autoload - Load this sketch after the VR commands are trained to enable the autoload of those commands on startup.
-This is always required after running a training session.
- 3. dredd-lawgiver - This is main Arduino code that will turn your prop into working Lawgiver.
- 4. libraries - This folder contains the libraries that are required by the dredd-lawgiver sketch. were used at the time of building the
+We used anumber of open source libraries to make the Dredd Lawgiver come to life.
+These are packaged here for convenience.
+YOu could also follow the instructions to install the latest versions, but these are the versions that were used at time of building this prop.

 ## Required Libraries
 There's are number of libraries that you will need to install using the Arduino Library Manager:
- 1. U8g2
+ 1. U8g2 - modified with the necessary changes
  2. FastLED
  3. FastTimer
  3. VoiceRecognitionV3